Skip to main content

 Episode II: 19-Year-Old in A City

 My life in a big city is becoming better.
 I am now, understanding a lot of things.
 Things that I never thought were important to me.
 A lot of things happen in a big city.
 In addition to high traffic of people doing different things.
 Life also happens.
-For example, police find criminals and criminals run away from the police.
-Some businesses operate using regulations laid down in the city, while others cheat the system.
-Now that I am transformed from my old self.
+For example, police find criminals.
+And some other criminals run away from the police.
+Some businesses operate under established regulations in the city, while others cheat the system.
+Now that I am transformed from my former self.
 My curiosity is fever pitch.
 I wanted to know a lot of things.
-And the city was offering me a great opportunity to know everything that I ever thought about.
-Throughout my education period at the University, I interacted with the Central Business District of the city.
-At the heart of the city, I could see different things taking place.
+And the city is offering me a great opportunity to know everything that I ever thought about.
+Throughout my education period at the University.
+I interacted with the Central Business District of the city.
+At the heart of the city.
+I could see a lot of different things taking place.
 A shoe shiner here.
 Fresh fruits market coming to life there.
-And hawkers creating awareness of their goods by shouting.
+And committed hawkers creating awareness of their goods by shouting.
 It was a full life.
-Business was at the center of every activity at the CBD.
+Business was at the center of every activity at the Central Business District.

 Real people were out there trying to make a living.
 Commerce was taking place.
-The city was offering me a peek at what happens in a busy city.
-It was my first account coming that close to real happenings in a big city.
+The city was offering me a peek at what happens in a busy place.
+It was my first account coming that close to real happenings of a big city.
 And I loved the experience.
-I actually, loved the different combinations I encountered along the way.
-This was a new thing that was worth my attention.
+I actually, loved the different combinations of events that occurred in the city.
+This was a new raw experience that was worth my attention.
 Juggling school, work, and teenage problems is not easy.
 I can say that I was lucky.
 My teenage adrenaline did not drive me into crazy stuff.
-I was not a problematic teenager.
+I was not a problematic teen.
 I was the focused type.
 One that seemed to know what she wanted.
 I was engrossed in my own curiosities and interests.
-These curiosities and passions were generating enough fun and joy to wander myself around.
-I could drive enough excitement from what I was doing and what was happening in the city.
-Those interests captured my imagination.
+These curiosities and passions were generating enough excitement and joy to wander myself around.
+I could extract enough fun from what I was doing.
+And what was happening in the city.
+All these things captured my imagination.
+And I had to be present to witness each one of them.

-When I was not in class I would be in the office.
-In my gatherings, I had learned about the internet.
-I had heard that people could learn things from it.
-Out of excitement, I added internet on the lists of things I wanted to learn more about.
+When I was not in class.
+I would be in the office.
+And while there, I had discovered the internet.
+I had heard that someone could do a lot of things with the internet.
+This was a good discovery.
+My life kept getting better in the city.
+Given the many goods things I heard the internet could people with, I had to add it up on the list of things I wanted to learn more about.
 I had an opportunity ahead of me.
 I was growing up in the streets of a big city.
-I surely could not pass the chance to learn about the internet.
-I owed to myself to understand what the internet does to real people.
+I surely could not pass this audacious moment to learn from the internet.
+I owed it to myself to understand what the internet does to real people.
 I was actively involved in the big city.
-I was actually doing activities that make people travel far and wide to access a city.
-I was pursuing education on one front.
-And on the other front I was working.
-These are activities that bring people in a big city in most occasions based on my experience.
-I had interacted with the city enough to know where to find a cyber café.
-My navigation skills in a big city were on point because I learned the hard way.
+I was actually doing activities that make people travel far and wide.
+To access a city.
+I was pursuing education on one hand.
+And on the other hand, I was working.
+These are some of the big goals that bring people in a big city based on my experience.
+I had interacted with the city long enough to know where to find a cyber café.
+My navigation skills in a big city were really good because I learned the hard way.

-Finding things was not a challenge for me.
+Finding things was not a challenge to me.
 I had invested in my lunch breaks very well.
-I used my lunch breaks to discover new places or things.
+I used my lunch breaks to discover new places.
 I loved the idea of finding restaurants.
 Moving from one street to the next not only taught me where I could find delicious food but also what happens on those streets.
 I learned to use physical features to navigate.
-Building served a big role in my navigation.
+Building served an important role in my navigation.
 They were my focal point to knowing where I was or what to find.
 I was familiar with so many things in the city.
 Overall, I loved learning, working, and living in a big city.
-Those three fronts connected very well with my brains and energies.
+Those three frontiers connected very well with my teenage brain and energy.
 I like doing different things at the same time.
-And the city was offering all of them under the same roof.
-When I was not in class, I would explore the culture of the city.
+And the city was giving me all of them under the same roof.
+To say that I was extremely excited is an understatement.
+I was really happy and grateful that I lived in a big city.
+The swiftness of moving from one thing to the next was the excitement.
+When I was not in class for instance, I would explore the culture of the city.
 I could watch how people interacted with each other.
 I learned what they were eating and talking about.

 EPISODE 11